 Enable Schedule this request.

 Select how often you want the request to run, e.g. 'Every 15 mins'.
-Click 'Save' The request will now run on the schedule and calculate the delivery times automatically.
+Click 'Save' The request will now run on the schedule and calculate the delivery times and distances automatically.

 Rosie Threlfall•Google Maps